|Photos: ||Recent | Best | Popular|

 Photo by Myke Komarnitsky

-There are two smaller, N facing crags that make up the Peanuts Walls -Upper and Lower.
+There are two smaller, North-facing crags that make up the Peanuts Walls -Upper and Lower.
 This division covers the Upper Peanuts Wall for organizational purposes.
 Here you will find routes from 1-4 pitches in length.
 No route here is exceptionally easy nor difficult.
 This crag has an advantage of shade in the summer heat and, as a result, has some of the most striking lichens (see photo to the right) in all of Eldorado Canyon.
 Here, you may feel the feeling of being up with the birds while still close to the ground.
 Also, there are benefits of some element of isolation with excellent views of the entire northern half of Eldorado Canyon, in particular Redgarden Wall and the West Ridge.

 While no climb here is likely to be top twenty in Eldorado Canyon, you can find delightful terrain for traditional-oriented, moderate climber.
 Some of the gems here include: Heavy Weather, 5.9; The Cruise, 5.9; Gravity's Angel, 5.11b; Sunrider, 5.11b; and the runout Advanced Rockcraft, 5.12b vs.